Behind every great woman is a great organization

 Our mission: The Alliance for Women in Media connects, recognizes, and inspires women across the media industry.

-Advancing women in media for six decades
+Advancing women in media for seven decades

 The Alliance for Women in Media was formed in 1951, originally as American Women in Radio and Television, the women’s division of the National Association of Broadcasters.